pedmiston/forward-summit/1-intro/intro.md

 author: |
   Pierce Edmiston
   Madpy and MadR
+  github.com/pedmiston/forward-summit
 ---

 # Overview

 Dynamic documents for reproducible research

-Pierce: Introducing dynamic documents
+**Pierce**: Introducing dynamic documents
-Tristan: RMarkdown documents
+**Tristan**: RMarkdown documents
-Scott: Jupyter notebooks
+**Scott**: Jupyter notebooks

 # Three parables for dynamic documents

-1. The last dataset
+1. The final dataset
 2. The only hypothesis
 3. The predicted results

-# The parable of the last dataset
+# The parable of the final dataset

 The dreaded email:
-> That wasn't the right data.
+> That wasn't the final data.
 Use this data instead.

 <!--
 The parable of the last dataset is something that happens any time you